How Florida’s license demerit point system works.

-The Florida Department of Highway Safety and Motor Vehicles (DMV) keeps a record of each driver's moving violation convictions using a point system.
-Each traffic conviction is assigned a point value, and drivers who accumulate too many points face license suspension.
+The Florida Department of Highway Safety and Motor Vehicles (DMV) keeps a record of each driver’s moving violation convictions using a point system.
+This article explains how Florida's traffic violation point system works, including the consequences of getting too many points on your record.

 The following list indicates the number of points assigned for various violations.